Soaresdiego3/fibonacci_numbaers/README.md

 A generator is a special type of iterator that generates values on-the-fly instead of storing them in memory.

-Note: in the code a made a mistake leving comments that I'm using a list() function, but I'm just using an empty list and append the sequence to it.
+Note: in the code a made a mistake leaving comments that I'm using a list() function, but I'm just using an empty list and append the sequence to it.

 https://en.wikipedia.org/wiki/Fibonacci_sequence